sailonecn/javaLearning/README.md

 build it for learn java.

- do some exercise with Think in Java.
+ do some exercise with Thinking in Java.